Arsenic: Legal limits, food, and drink

-Concern about arsenic in rice in Bangladesh was raised in 2002, but at the time only Australia had a legal limit for food (one milligram per kilogram).
+Concern about arsenic in rice in Bangladesh was raised in 2002, but at the time only Australia had a legal limit for food (one milligram per kilogram, or 1000 ppb).
 Concern was raised about people who were eating U.S. rice exceeding WHO standards for personal arsenic intake in 2005.
 In 2011, the People's Republic of China set a food standard of 150 ppb for arsenic.

 In the United States in 2012, testing by separate groups of researchers at the Children's Environmental Health and Disease Prevention Research Center at Dartmouth College (early in the year, focusing on urinary levels in children) and Consumer Reports (in November) found levels of arsenic in rice that resulted in calls for the FDA to set limits.
 The FDA released some testing results in September 2012, and as of July 2013, is still collecting data in support of a new potential regulation.
 It has not recommended any changes in consumer behavior.